 Cheese bars Filipino-style are the perfect sweet and salty treat.
 Tender but firm, easy to make, a childhood favourite.

-(Fan of sweet and salty treats?
+(Fan of things sweet and salty?
 You will love the combination of sweetened cream cheese and creamy garlic butter in Korean cream cheese garlic bread.
 And these cheese cupcakes are an extra special sweet and cheesy treat.)

 Cheese bars are a popular Filipino snack — texture like brownies, sweet and salty, oh-so-cheesy.